yvoyer/php-specification/README.md

 Example: `LowerEquals::thanInteger('alias', 'age', 18)`

-### Between

-Whether the property's numeric value is included between the left and right values.

-Example: `Between::integers('alias', 'age', 18, 40)`

 ### StartsWith

 Whether the provided value is found at the beginning of the item's property.

 Example: `StartsWith::caseSensitiveString('alias', 'name', 'Joe')`

-### EndsWith

-Whether the provided value is found at the end of the item's property.

-Example: `EndsWith::caseInsensitiveString('alias', 'name', 'Joe')`

-### Contains

-Whether the provided value is found at any position of the item's property (start, end, middle).

-Example: `Contains::caseSensitiveString('alias', 'name', 'Joe')`

 ### Composites (And / Or)